apache/cordova-docs/www/_posts/2016-05-24-tools-release.md

 Release Highlights:

 * [CB-9858](https://issues.apache.org/jira/browse/CB-9858) added `--fetch` option
-* [Telemetry](https://github.com/apache/cordova-cli/pull/247) Added telemetry to cordova-cli to collect data for data driven development.
-Goal is use data to help guide the development of cordova.
-It is auto opt-out.
+* [Telemetry](https://github.com/apache/cordova-cli/pull/247) Added telemetry to `cordova` to collect data for data driven development.
+Goal is use data to help guide the development of `cordova`. `cordova` will issue a prompt on first use providing an option for the user to disable it.
 Type `cordova telemetry -h` for more info.
 * [CB-11194](https://issues.apache.org/jira/browse/CB-11194) Improve cordova load time
-* Added support for node 6 via [CB-11200](https://issues.apache.org/jira/browse/CB-11200) Bump `node-xcode` dependency and update tests to pass.
+* Added support for **node 6** via [CB-11200](https://issues.apache.org/jira/browse/CB-11200) Bump `node-xcode` dependency and update tests to past.

 The new `cordova-fetch` feature is behind the `--fetch` flag.
-Use it when adding and removing plugins.
+Use it when adding and removing plugins and platforms.

-    cordova plugin add cordova-plugin-device --fetch
+    cordova plugin add/rm PLUGINID --fetch
+    cordova platform add/rm PLATFORM --fetch

-This will fetch the `cordova-plugin-device` plugin and `npm install` it to your application.
+This will fetch the plugin/platform and `npm install` it to your application.
 You should see a new `node_modules` directory.
 This is the first step towards us eventually supporting a `package.json` in your cordova applications.

 To update your tools: